guptakhil/research-papers/README.md

-Short summaries of some game-changing research papers in the field of Artificial Intelligence and Machine Learning.
+Short summaries of some game-changing research papers in the field of AI and ML.

 ## Monotonicity in Neural Networks